 Small garden ideas are becoming more popular than ever, as more people are making the most of their space by growing their gardens upwards.
 Luckily for you, a vertical garden is an easy way to add extra green to your space.

 Whether you live in a small apartment or you own an acre of land, this trendy method of gardening is perfect for you!
 Take a look at these best plants you sure don’t want to miss in your vertical garden, provided by our garden experts.
+You could also consider a greenhouse with some added shelves, allowing you to further maximise garden space.

 With their bell-shaped blooms and a vast range of shades of white, pink, blue, and red — Bellflower, also known as Campanula, is a perennial flower that can make any vertical garden setting more enchanting.